anilkumarnagaraj/infracost/contributing/add_new_resource_guide.md

 (15 rows)
 ```

 Much cleaner!
 We can see different protocols and different "usage types".
-However, `AWS Transfer for SFTP` records stand out as there are no similar records for other protocols.
+However, `AWS Transfer for SFTP` records stand out as there are   22w    80similar records for other protocols.
 It's time to bring the last piece of the puzzle - prices.

 ```sql
 SELECT DISTINCT "service", "productFamily", "attributes"->>'data' AS data, "attributes"->>'operation' AS operation, "attributes"->>'usagetype' AS usagetype, prices FROM products WHERE "vendorName" = 'aws' AND "service" = 'AWSTransfer' AND region = 'us-east-1';